 Interview “We are all postcolonial“

 “I live in South Africa, in a so-called ‘post-apartheid society’.”
-A conversation with the artist and curator Gabi Ngcobo about ways to reconsider history and memory.
+A conversation with the curator Gabi Ngcobo about ways to reconsider history and memory.

 As Co-Founder of the now defunct “Center for Historical Reenactments“, CHR (2010–2014), you have been involved in projects that explore different ways of revisiting history and memory, and how language plays a role in these issues.
 I was interested in knowing more about the importance of history in your work as a curator.
 Can we actually “rewrite” the past?
 Who is enabled to write history?